 UK Regions Imports and Exports of Goods by Country and World Region

-On Thursday the 26th March 2020 NISRA updated the interactive trade in goods map developed to allow users to explore official trade in goods data by country and world region using data from HMRC’s Regional Trade Statistics.
+On Monday 11 April 2022 NISRA updated the interactive trade in goods map developed to allow users to explore official trade in goods data by country and world region with 2021 data from HMRC’s Regional Trade Statistics published on 7 April 2022.
 The tool was developed by NISRA based on the existing UN Comtrade tool developed by DIT (Department for International Trade) and BEIS (Department for Business, Energy and Industrial Strategy) and can be found below.

 Overview of Northern Ireland Trade